IdeaCentre

-The IdeaCentre is a line of consumer-oriented desktop computers designed, developed and marketed by Lenovo.
-The first IdeaCentre desktop, the IdeaCentre K210, was announced by Lenovo on June 30, 2008.
+The Lenovo IdeaCentre is a line of consumer-oriented desktop computers designed, developed and marketed by Lenovo.
+The first IdeaCentre desktop, the IdeaCentre K210, was announced by Lenovo on June 30, 2008 as a consumer-focussed alternative to the business-oriented ThinkCentre and ThinkStation brandnames acquired from IBM.
 While the IdeaCentre line consists entirely of desktops, they share a common design language with the IdeaPad line of laptops and hybrids.
 One such feature is Veriface facial recognition technology.

 Product series

 A Series

 Lenovo's IdeaCentre A Series is a line of all-in-one desktops designed primarily for home use.

 B Series

 The IdeaCentre B Series all-in-one desktops from Lenovo were first launched in 2010.
 Like other desktops in the IdeaCentre product line, the B Series desktops were designed for home users.
 The first model in the series was the B500.

 K Series

 The 'IdeaCentre K Series desktops from Lenovo are described by the manufacturer as being gaming-oriented desktops.
 Typical features on the desktops include mid-range to high-end processors, discrete graphics cards, multiple hard disk drives, multiple RAM DIMMS, multiple USB ports, and multiple optical disk drives.
 The K Series desktops also come with a physical switch on the CPU that allows users to shift between different levels of processing power.
 For example, the K330 offered red for high performance, blue for moderate performance, and green for less processing- and resource-intensive tasks.

 The IdeaCentre K Series desktops were originally part of the Lenovo 3000 line of products.
 This series consisted of budget-friendly computers – both laptops and desktops.
 In 2008, the Lenovo 3000 series was moved by Lenovo into its ‘Idea’ line of products.
 The Lenovo 3000 K100 desktop was replaced by the IdeaCentre K210.
 The IdeaCentre line was described as having improved in term of design, while retaining the low price that was characteristic of the Lenovo 3000 line.